-These services may be involved if a child makes little or no progress despite considerable input and adaptations, or has a recognised need.
-They will use the child's records in order to establish which strategies have already been employed and which targets have previously been set.
+These services may be involved if a child makes poor progress despite considerable input and adaptations, or has a recognised need.
+Information about the child will be shared to establish which strategies have already been employed and which targets have previously been set.